wick3dr0se/sysfetch/HowToBuild.md

     --after-remove build/afterinstall.sh \
     components=/usr/lib/sysfetch/ sysfetch=/usr/lib/sysfetch/sysfetch sysfetch.1=/usr/share/man/man1/sysfetch.1 License.md=/usr/lib/sysfetch/License

 You'll notice that each line is pretty straightforward.
 The only one that really requires explanation is the very last line that begins with: `components`.
+(However if any are confusing please read through the [fpm userguide](https://fpm.readthedocs.io/en/latest/installation.html))

 This line lists out where certain files and folders in the main directory will end up installed on the target system.